 Your child’s admission to the Critical Care Unit (CCU) may have been planned and you may have already had an opportunity to visit the unit and been told what to expect.
 Some children will be admitted as an emergency, from within the hospital or from another hospital.

 How to get to CCU

-The CCU is on the first floor of the hospital.
-All Units in CCU can be accessed from the main corridor.
-The Intensive Care Unit is made up of three sections called pods.
-The High Dependency Unit is made up of two sections also called pods.
-There is an intercom security system to use for when parents, carers and visitors wish to enter CCU.
-For security reasons parents, carers and visitors will be asked who they have come to visit before the door will be opened.
+The CCU is on the first floor of our hospital.
+All units in CCU can be accessed from the main corridor.
+The Intensive Care Unit (ICU) is made up of three sections called ‘pods’.
+The High Dependency Unit (HDU) is made up of two sections also called ‘pods’.
+There is an intercom security system to use for when parents, carers and visitors wish to enter the unit.
+For security reasons, parents, carers, and visitors will be asked who they have come to visit before the door will be opened.
 Please do not hold the door open for other people as staff will need to identify all visitors for the safety of patients.

 What happens when your child arrives at CCU?